doniacld/outdoorsight/README.md

 # Outdoorsight

 Outdoorsight is a web service dedicated to rock climbers.
-You cann add your favorite climbing spots, and their routes that you achieved or the next ones!
+You can add your favorite climbing spots, and their routes that you achieved or the next ones!

 It is a CRUD and RESTful API, communicating through http.